Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

-{\it Infrared singularities.--} The direct application of the previous PWA formalism to the amplitudes \eqref{200119.6} is hindered by divergences reflecting the infinite-range character of the gravitational interaction \cite{Giddings:2009gj}.
+The direct application of the previous PWA formalism to the amplitudes in Eq.~\eqref{200119.6} is hindered by divergences reflecting the infinite-range character of the gravitational interaction \cite{Giddings:2009gj}.
 For instance, the PWA of the Born amplitude $T_{22,22}(s,t,u)$ with $J=0$ is given by

 which has a logarithmic divergence for $\cos\theta\to 1$.
-This is actually an infrared (IR) divergence because the four-momentum squared of the $t$-channel exchanged graviton, which is equal to $t$, vanishes for $\cos\theta\to 1$.
+This is actually an infrared (IR) divergence because the four-momentum squared $t$ of the $t$-channel exchanged graviton vanishes for $\cos\theta\to 1$.
 It is associated to a virtual soft graviton that connects two external on-shell graviton lines, following the classification of~\cite{Weinberg:1965nx}.
 This reference studies in detail this type of divergences and shows that they can be resummed correcting the $S$-matrix by a global phase.
-For our case, where the external particles are massless, this factor reads
+For our case of concern regarding the amplitudes in Eq.~\eqref{200119.6}, where the external particles are massless, this factor reads\footnote{Take the limit of vanishing $m_n$, $m_m$ in Eq.~(5.11) of \cite{Weinberg:1965nx} and sum over the final and initial graviton pairs in the $s$ channel.}

-where $\mu$ is an IR cutoff and the scale $\mathfrak{L}$ is a three-momentum cutoff that separates the regions of ``hard'' and ``soft'' graviton momenta and is chosen to be low enough to justify the approximation of soft momenta in a given process.
-It is important to emphasize that $S_c(s)$ is independent of $J$, being common to all PWAs with the given set of helicities $\lm_i$ and $\lm_i'$.
-It is not ``physical'' because it does not contribute to the cross section and it is trivial from the analytical point of view.
+where $\mu\to 0^+$ is an IR cutoff and the three-momentum scale $\mathfrak{L}$ separates the regions of ``hard'' and ``soft'' graviton momenta (chosen low enough to justify the approximation of soft momenta in a given process).
+It is important to emphasize that $S_c(s)$ is independent of $J$, being common to all PWAs with the given set of helicities $\lm_i$ and $\lm_i'$~\cite{graviballlong}.~\footnote{This connection between the soft infrared divergences of the one-loop scattering amplitudes and the kinematic divergences in the tree-level PWAs has been independently demonstrated for gauge theories and gravity in Ref.~\cite{Baratella:2020dvw}}.